FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/index.rst

 * Supports custom sorting
 * The `FastObjectListView` version can build a list of 10,000 objects in less than 0.1 seconds.
 * The `VirtualObjectListView` version supports millions of rows through ListCtrl's virtual mode.
-* The `GroupListView` version supports arranging rows into collapsible groups.
+* The :ref:`GroupListView <using-grouplistview>` version supports arranging rows into collapsible groups.
+* Effortlessly produce professional-looking reports using a :ref:`ListCtrlPrinter <using-listctrlprinter>`.

+Seriously, after using an ObjectListView, you will never go back to using a plain wx.ListCtrl.

 OK, I'm interested.
 What do I do next?
 --------------------------------------